Baryon and meson masses in the Nambu--Jona-Lasinio model: A Bayesian approach: Nambu--Jona-Lasinio Model

 The quarks are described by the flavor triplet spinor field ${q=(u,d,s)}$ with bare masses ${\hat{m}_0 = \diag(m_{0,u}, m_{0,d},m_{0,s})}$.
 Quarks interact~with each other through four- and six-fermion contact vertices controlled by four coupling constants: the scalar-pseudoscalar coupling $G$, the 't\,Hooft coupling $K$, the scalar diquark coupling $G_d$, and the axial diquark coupling $G_{d,V}$.

-The NJL Lagrangian shown in Eq.~(\ref{lagrangian}) obeys the global {SU(3)$_V\times$SU(3)$_A\times$U(1)$_B$} symmetry of QCD in the limit of vanishing bare quark masses ($\hat{m}_0=0$), and substitutes its local color gauge symmetry with a global invariance under SU$(3)_c$ transformations.
+The NJL Lagrangian shown in Eq.~(\ref{lagrangian}) obeys the global {SU(3)$_R\times$SU(3)$_L\times$U(1)$_B$} symmetry of QCD in the limit of vanishing bare quark masses ($\hat{m}_0=0$), and substitutes its local color gauge symmetry with a global invariance under SU$(3)_c$ transformations.
 The so-called axial anomaly of QCD is accounted for by the presence of the 6-fermion Kobayashi--Maskawa--'t\,Hooft interaction term, which breaks the U(1)$_A$ symmetry explicitly \cite{KobayashiMaskawa,thooft1,thooft2}.
-The quark-antiquark vector channel is neglected as it does not have any effect in the vacuum at the mean-field level and we do not investigate the vector meson spectrum.
+We neglect the quark-antiquark vector channel as it does not have any effect in the vacuum at the mean-field level, and we checked that the vector meson spectrum is vastly uncorrelated to the rest of the properties of the model, yielding only minor physical constraints.
 Although other diquark channels are in principle needed in order to meet the symmetry requirements, they are not considered in this work as they do not contribute to the baryons in our scheme.